olin/olinomic/rules.md

 When a player earns a style through mechanisms in this rule, they lose any styles previously earned through mechanisms in this rule.

+# 315
+### Wait for it...
+No player other than they who takes the current turn may propose a rule-change.
+_GN: this rule was proposed by a player whose turn it wasn't, and was passed by a vote that happened before it was proposed.

 # _GN: Trash_
 _GN: The following section is all defunct and removed rules.
 They're given the number of the rule-change that removed them from play.
 They're still here in case I ever get around to making a repo of just rule-changes._